MobileCaddy/mobilecaddy-app-addon-recent-items/README.md

 #### Parameters ####

 type : String.
 Represents the type of the items, e.g. "Account".
+It's optional.

 #### Example ####